dschro-1993/vehicle-api/README.md

 The Application heavily uses [AWS lambda PowerTools for Python](https://awslabs.github.io/aws-lambda-powertools-python/2.10.0/).

-This way we avoid lots of DRY-Code and have access to lots of utilities like: Tracer, Loqqer
+This way we avoid lots of DRY-Code and have access to lots of Utilities such as: Tracer, Loqqer, etc.

 Structure is as follows:
 ```